 - 1/2 tsp cardamom

 - Step 1 Heat oven to 325 degrees

 - Step 2 Cream together butter, maple syrup, vanilla, and egg in a large bowl.

 - Step 3 In a small bowl whisk together the dry ingredients.
 I use a fork to mix it up.

 - Step 4 Slowly add the dry ingredients to the wet and beat well for about 3 to 4 minutes.
 I use a mixer here, but hand mixing will do as well.

 - Step 5 Place the dough on a sheet of baking paper.
 Form the dough into a long tube about 3″ round and about 8 inches long.
 Place the dough in the freezer while you clean up.
 About 10 minutes.

 - Step 6 Line a cookie sheet with a sheet of baking paper.
 Take the dough out of the freezer and peel the paper off.
 Slice into cookies about 1/4 thick.
-Place on baking paper lined cookie sheet.
+Place on a baking paper-lined cookie sheet.
 I press a few toasted almonds on the top before putting in the oven!

-- Step 8 Remove from the cookie sheet and cool completlely before eating.
+- Step 8 Remove from the cookie sheet and cool completely before eating.